smakubi/slack-genie-http/README.md

 # Slack Genie HTTP

-A minimal HTTP-based Slack bot built with **FastAPI** to interact with Databricks Genie API.
+A minimal HTTP-based Slack bolt implementation built with **FastAPI** to interact with Databricks Genie API.
 The app listens for Slack Events API.
-Forwards them to Databricks GEnie API via Fast API and returns the response.
+Forwards them to Databricks Genie API via Fast API and returns the response.
 FastAPI brokers the communication to and from Slack and Genie API.

 ## Features